What is a Proxy server in networking? | How it works?

 A request message goes to the server via the internet.
 On the internet, each machine has an IP address (maybe more than one).
 An IP address is similar to the real-world postal address.
 When someone needs to send a post to you, the sender mentions your address on the envelope and posts via a post office.
 May also mentions his own address, so that if the courier guy can not deliver, you will get a return of the same.

 Similarly, on the internet, a request has a destination IP address (webserver) and source IP address (client or your machine).
 The server process the request and sends the response back to you.
 Till here no proxy.

 With a proxy, requests go to the proxy server first.
 For that, the proxy server has its own IP address and browser (or router in office) knows, to forward to the proxy.
 Then the proxy server initiates a new request with your data towards the webserver.
 Gets the response and forwards the same to you.
 So that you can see the response content.

 Looks the same isn’t?
 So what the hell proxy server is doing?
 The magic is in the way, it can modify the request and deliver the same response.
 A proxy can change the source IP address, to that server never know about you.
 It can block access to some websites or other resources.
 May use encryption before sending a request, to secure communication.

 What are the advantages of a proxy server?

 When using a middle man with great qualities and intelligence.
 It always adds values.
 Companies providing proxies generally covers all use cases for a company or an Individual.
 Depends on your need you can enable or disable a function.
 Here we will cover the advantages mainly from a company’s point of view.
-A company is always at a high risk of the security breach.
+A company is always at a high risk of a security breach.
 So a good proxy can add many advantages to the operations.

 Privacy – The very basic advantage.
 A company may choose to hide the identity of its employees and itself to some web servers.
 Suppose a marketing company wants to get details from a server.
 With a proxy, the server can not find who is requesting the information.